Risk Management and Avoidance

 Working to build, justify & approve the business case and structured mitigation activities for technology refresh and pro-active lifecycle management; prioritised risk mitigation of aged technologies.

 Structured approach for raising and clarifying obligation awareness, executing a prioritised assessment of the current impacts, risks and issues.
 Establishing a mitigation plan of action.

 Service Process Maturity

-Structured methodology and tools to objectively establish the Business Impact Assessment for existing, new or changed services.
+Structured methodology and tools to objectively establish and manage the Business Impact Assessment for existing, new or changed services.
 Underpinning risk and service based approaches.

 Regulatory impacts, requirements and obligations, awareness and assessment covering regulations HASI, GXP and Best Practice, SOX, MIFID and PCI; assessment of Security posture and strategy against Best Practice and common standards.